Frequently Asked Questions

 Where can I find the ECCT Model Policies?

-On ECCT’s website, you can find all the policies and guidelines to keep the community safe in the Safe Church folder, linked here.
+On ECCT’s website, you can find all the policies and guidelines to keep the community safe in the Database for Safe Church Resources folder, linked here.

 I’m concerned that something might have happened that I need to report.
 What should I do?